-Beginning February 2009, The AIA New York Chapter and it's Emerging New York Architects committee (ENYA) launched a pilot Boot Camp Review program to get intern architects in shape for the Architect Registration Examination (ARE).
+In February 2009, the AIA New York Chapter and its Emerging New York Architects Committee (ENYA) launched a pilot Boot Camp Review program to get intern architects in shape for the Architect Registration Examination (ARE).
 The Boot Camp runs in full two times a year, Winter/Spring and Fall.
 Details are below.

-We also schedule intensive 3-day workshops.
-One with David Thaddeus in preparation for the Structures Division of the exam; the second with Michael Ermann, focuses on the Building Systems Exam.
+We also schedule intensive 3-day workshops, one with David Thaddeus in preparation for the Structures Division of the exam; the second with Michael Ermann, focused on the Building Systems Exam.
 The next Structures Seminar will be held on March 4-6.
 You can find more information and details on how to register by following the link to our calendar here.

 Please see details on all programs below as well as information on our ARE study materials lending library.

 If you would like to be added to the notification list for ARE related events, click here; be sure to include your full name, email address and any particular areas of interest.